iamjackg/grydgets/README.md

 ```

 `fb-device` is only needed if you're using a non-standard display device, like an SPI screen on the Raspberry Pi.

 Similarly, `x-display` is necessary if you're trying to start Grydgets via ssh, and the `DISPLAY` environment variable
 is not properly set.

 ## Widgets

 Grydgets, as the name suggests, draws dashboards based on a series of _widgets_.
 Widgets are generally of two types:
-normal widgets, and container widgets.
+Normal and Container.

-Normal widgets usually draw something specific on the screen: a clock, the result of a REST call, a picture, etc.
+**Normal widgets** draw something specific on the screen: a clock, the result of a REST call, an image, etc.

-Container widgets determine where and how other widgets appear, for example laying them out in a grid.
-They can also
+**Container widgets** determine where and how other widgets appear.
+For example, a Grid widget allows you to lay other
-affect their appearance, for example by adding a label underneath another widget.
+widgets out in a grid.
+They can also affect their appearance, for example by adding a label below or above another
+widget.

 The tree of widgets that composes your dashboard must be specified in a file called `widgets.yaml` in the main folder.
 A
 sample file is included in the repository.

 ### Container widgets

-All container widgets take a `children` parameter, specifying a list of widgets they're supposed to contain.
+All Container widgets take a `children` parameter, specifying the list of widgets they're going to contain.

 #### grid